omnilaboratory/obd/docs/Architecture.md

 For more details of how to use these APIs, please refer to the online documentation at [API Website](https://api.omnilab.online/?shell#obd-grpc-api-reference).
 -->

-Current exclusive mode implementation bases Omni HTLC on lnd codebase.
+Current exclusive mode implementation bases Omni HTLC on the lnd codebase.
 Please refer to the [chapter of gRPC](https://omnilaboratory.github.io/obd/#/grpc-api) for details.

-OBD is designed for both (inbound ) liquidity providers and individual users:

 ## Tracker network